-Members of my Inner Circle receive my private members-only monthly print letter with the best of my wisdom and experience.
+Members of my Inner Circle receive my private members-only monthly print newsletter with the best of my wisdom and experience.

-In addition, I host regular office hours so that members can ask me for advice about overcoming the obstacles they face in their careers.
+In addition, I host regular office hours so that members can ask me for advice about overcoming the obstacles they face in their careers and personal lives.